Bar massacre

-The Bar massacre (Masakra e Tivarit) was the killings of ethnic Albanians from Kosovo by Yugoslav Partisans in late March or early April 1945 in Bar, a municipality in Montenegro, at the end of World War II.
+The Bar massacre (Masakra e Tivarit) was a mass killings of ethnic Albanians from the Serbian province of Kosovo by Yugoslav Partisans in late March or early April 1945 in Bar, a municipality in Montenegro, at the end of World War II.

 Background

-After the Axis invasion of Yugoslavia in 1941, most of Kosovo was assigned to Italian-controlled Albania, with the rest being controlled by Germany and Bulgaria.
+After the Axis invasion of Yugoslavia in 1941, most of Kosovo region was assigned to Italian-controlled Albania, with the rest being controlled by Germany and Bulgaria.
 A three-dimensional conflict ensued, involving inter-ethnic, ideological, and international affiliations.
 Kosovar Albanians collaborated with the Axis powers who promised them a Greater Albania.
 This was seen as a better alternative to the repressive measures instilled by Serbian politicians during the interwar period, that included the expulsion of Albanians and settlements of mostly Serb colonists in the region.
-It is estimated that approximately 10,000 Serbs and Montenegrins were killed in Kosovo throughout WWII, mainly by Albanian paramilitaries such as the Vulnetari and Balli Kombëtar.
+It is estimated that approximately 10,000 Serbs and Montenegrins were killed in Kosovo throughout WWII, mainly by Albanian paramilitaries such as the Vullnetari and Balli Kombëtar.
 Between 70,000 and 100,000 Kosovar Serbs were transferred to concentration camps in Pristina and Mitrovica or expelled to Serbia proper, in order to Albanianize the province.
 By 1942, the city of Bar became a home of many Serbs and Montenegrins and other refugees who were forced to flee from Kosovo and to escape the violence done by Albanian units.
 Many of these joined the Partisan forces and participated in their activities in Bar.

 By the end of World War II, Serbian Partisans, including the 27th Serb Brigade, retook Kosovo, a region with a majority Albanian population.
 Albanian resistance movements opposed the return of Serbian and Montenegrin forces.
 On 13 March 1945, Miladin Popović, a Montenegrin by origin, was killed in Pristina.
 During this period, Shaban Polluzha, a prominent Albanian commander of the Drenica Brigade, initially collaborated with the Albanian Partisans of the 6th Brigade.
-However, with the entry of over 60,000 Serbian forces into Kosovo, numerous violent incidents occurred, including massacres of Albanians in Gjilan, Ferizaj, Dukagjin, Podujevo, and Drenica.
+However, with the entry of over 60,000 Serbian forces into Kosovo, numerous violent incidents occurred, including massacres of Albanians in Gjilan, Ferizaj, Dukagjin, Podujevë, and Drenica.
 Polluzha defied Yugoslav directives, which sought to deploy Albanian men to pursue retreating German forces in the Syrmian Front in Serbia, as long as Serbian and Montenegrin brigades remained stationed in Kosovo, strengthening their control over the region.
 Following the violence in his home region of Drenica, Polluzha refused Yugoslav Partisan orders and returned to Drenica.

 In January 1945, upon returning to Drenica, Polluzha and his forces engaged in intense battles against Serbian and Montenegrin Partisans, particularly the 27th Communist Brigade and the 1st Communist Brigade of Kosovo.
 Despite fierce resistance, he was ultimately defeated and killed on 21 February 1945 in Tërstenik, Drenica.
 Though the 27th Serb Brigade suffered heavy losses in these clashes, their defeat further fueled Serbian efforts to deploy Kosovo Albanians, targeting young men to prevent future uprisings.
-According to Kosovar historians, it is presumed that the massacre occurred as vengeance for all these matters in Kosovo.
+According to Albanian historians from Kosovo, it is presumed that the massacre occurred as vengeance for all these matters in Kosovo.